rafalzabinski/Detector/README.md

 Inspiration: https://www.nytimes.com/interactive/2018/01/27/technology/social-media-bots.html

-Visualize the relation between creation date and follow order.
+Visualize the correlation between the creation date and the following order.
 Look for distinct patterns and mysterious “families” of accounts.

 ## Built with: